Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Simulated stack results

-We default to an aperture width of 3 channels in the spectral axis.
+We default to an aperture width of three channels in the spectral axis.
 Here, in addition to cosmological clustering, the stacked signal is broadened by astrophysical line broadening (rather than instrumental resolution).
 The default aperture width of three channels is chosen from visual inspection of the output stack spectrum, as astrophysical line broadening is not well characterized for CO at $z\sim 3$.
-As above, we test the choice of aperture width by performing stacks on 99 different simulation realizations, and extracting the central aperture luminosity using varying aperture widths.
-Here, we hold the spatial axes constant at $3\times3$ spaxels and vary only the spectral axis, stepping from 1 channel to 9 channels in steps of 2.
+As above, we test the choice of aperture width by performing stacks on 99 different simulation realisations, and extracting the central aperture luminosity using varying aperture widths.
+Here, we hold the spatial axes constant at $3\times3$ spaxels and vary only the spectral axis, stepping from one channel to nine channels in steps of two.
 The results are shown in Figure \ref{fig:spectral_aperture}.

-In this case, we find that the 3-channel aperture does indeed maximize the S/N of the stack.
+In this case, we find that the three-channel aperture does indeed maximize the S/N of the stack.
 As with the spatial axes, the output stack luminosity continues to increase as the aperture gets wider.
-The noise increases as $\sigma_\mathrm{stack} \propto \sqrt{N_\mathrm{chan}}$, and begins to dominate after the 3-channel aperture.
+The noise increases as $\sigma_\mathrm{stack} \propto \sqrt{N_\mathrm{chan}}$, and begins to dominate after the three-channel aperture.

-As above, we test the extent of the contribution from the objects actually included in the mock catalogue by comparing the spectrum of the stack to the spectrum of a stack performed on a map where only the sources included in the mock catalogue are assigned CO luminosity.
+As above, we tested the extent of the contribution from the objects actually included in the mock catalogue by comparing the spectrum of the stack to the spectrum of a stack performed on a map where only the sources included in the mock catalogue are assigned CO luminosity.
 This is shown in Figure \ref{fig:spectral_extent}.
 We fit a two-component Gaussian to the spectral profile of the stack.
 We find that there is also considerable clustering contributing to the width of the signal in the spectral axis.
 However, the spectral channels correspond to larger physical sizes than the spaxels do, so the three-channel aperture has roughly the same comoving size as the 7-spaxel aperture in the spatial directions.

-\subsection{Galaxy Catalogue Experimental Factors}
+\subsection{Galaxy catalogue experimental factors}

 As a resolved survey of galaxies is a much more established technique than LIM, there may potentially be several existing galaxy surveys to choose from when deciding to perform a stacking analysis with a LIM experiment.
 In this section, we explore how the makeup of the galaxy survey affects the stack result.